Other Exercises

 Fill In the blanks, then press Score to check your answers

-Well, I took a stroll on the old walk
+Well, I a on the old long walk

 Of a day -i-ay-i-ay

-I met a girl and we to talk
+I met a and we stopped to talk

 And I ask you, friend, what's a fella to do

-'Cause her was black and her eyes were blue
+'Cause her hair was and her eyes blue

-And I knew I'd be takin' a whirl
+And I right I'd be takin' a whirl

 Of a day -i-ay-i-ay